HybrisMC/HybrProxy/README.md

 ## Configuration ⚙️

-At the root of the project (or in the same directory as the executable) create a `config.json` file with the following content (you must remove the comments if you copy-paste):
+At the root of the project (or in the same directory as the executable) create a `config.jsonc` file with the following content:

 ```jsonc
 {